sous-chefs/sensors/README.md

 ### Chef
 Chef version 0.10.10+ and Ohai 0.6.12+ are required.

-### Platform
+### Platform:

+* Debian
-* Ubuntu 10.04 or later
+* Ubuntu
-* RHEL 5 or later
+* Centos
+* Redhat
+* Amazon
+* Oracle
+* Scientific

+### Cookbooks:

+*No dependencies defined*

 Attributes
 ----------
 `default['sensors']['service_name']` - automatically set based on platform.
 Debian derivatives: lm-sensors & RHEL derivatives: lm_sensors
 `default['sensors']['ignored_mainboards']` - If these mainboards are discovered by Ohai the recipe will be skipped.
 This is a workaround "twin" servers manufacturered by Supermicro that have faulty sensor chipsets design, resulting in system hangs when polling sensor data.
 Defaults to X8DTL and X8DTT-H

 Data Bags
 ---------